Delve-ERAV1/Phi-2-Vision-Language/Phi-2-CLIP-LLAVA-Instruction-Finetuning/README.md

 This section involves advancing the capabilities of the Phi 2 language model through pretraining and finetuning stages, with a specific focus on vision-text alignment and instruction following.

+This project's approach to pretraining and finetuning, particularly in the context of visual-text alignment and instruction following, aligns with the innovative strides made by [LLaVA](https://llava-vl.github.io/).
+The utilization of a subset of the COCO dataset for pretraining and the Instruct150K dataset for fine-tuning in your project mirrors LLaVA's use of comprehensive image-text datasets, demonstrating a similar commitment to advancing the multimodal capabilities of AI systems.

 ## Overview

 This phase of the project is bifurcated into two major stages: pretraining for vision-text alignment, and finetuning for instruction following.
 Both stages are crucial for enhancing the multimodal understanding of the model.